PeopleAdmin/tweemux/README.md

 Then, create the user on your machine (this varies.
 On decent Unices, it's `adduser` or `useradd`.
 On OS X you can either get an [adduser-like script](https://raw.github.com/sharpsaw/mac-dots/master/bin/adduser) or do it through the System Preferences GUI).

-If you're on a machine behind a firewall, use one that is *not* behind a firewall that you also have SSH access to (in this example, sharpsaw.org is the one not behind the firewall):
+If you're on a machine behind a firewall, you have these options:

+* VPN.
+If you're on a business network with your pair, you probably can already `ping` each other's machines.
+Easy stuff, then.
+* Directly open a port, such as going to your router config (perhaps at http://10.0.0.1 ?) and setting it to pass the external IP (see `curl ifconfig.me` or http://whatismyip.com ) through to your local box.
+This is smpler once you get it set up, as long as your location is stable and you have control over the router.
+* Use a Virtual machine on the web, and you both ssh into that.
+Can work very well, and has other advantages (such as the ability to trash the machine all you want and just rebuild it later).
+The big downside is that you now have two lagged users rather than only one.
+* SSH port forward.
+This is my favorite, but the downside is that you have to have access to a shell account somewhere public.
+Tweemux provides a tool for this:

+In this example, sharpsaw.org is a machine that is not behind the firewall:

     tweemux forward local 22 from sharpsaw.org 3322
-    # ^ Or, if you're in control of the router, you can just open a port and
-    # point your pair at your actual IP (`curl ifconfig.me` comes in handy for
-    # finding the public IP)

-Then finally:
+Then, after your pair can get to your SSHD socket, finally:

     tweemux host

-## Guest Usage

-    gem install tweemux
-    tweemux at sharpsaw.org 3322 # uses the 'forward' set up from above
+    # (now they're ready to `tweemux at <yourhost> <your-port>`)

 ## Going Further